Net Carbs vs. Total Carbs: How Many Net Carbs Can You Have on Keto?

 • JenniferRocks

-JenniferRocks a year ago
+JenniferRocks 2 years ago

 How does exercise impact your macros?